 I work for a large company.
 Will my premiums go up?

-A premium is the amount you pay for your insurance coverage, usually each month.
+However, the law requires large employers to pay additional fees and taxes.
+That may increase your employer’s costs, which it may pass along to you.
 Some changes from health reform may drive up premiums a small amount, while other changes may lower them a small amount.
-This difference is caused by two things:

-I'm self-employed and I've health insurance that I bought on my own.
+I'm self-employed and have health insurance that I bought on my own.
 I've heard that my premiums will go up.
 Is that true?

 That depends on a few details.

-Under the health reform law, starting in 2014 you will be able to buy insurance in your state's insurance Marketplace, also known as an Exchange.
+Under the health reform law, you can buy insurance through your state's insurance Marketplace, also known as an Exchange.
 You may find that the premium is somewhat higher.

 In part, that's because new health plans that comply with the law will likely cover more services than old plans, for instance mental health care and maternity care.
 In addition, insurers can no longer turn away people with existing health conditions who may be more expensive to cover.